kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

 ---
 title:  "Generate data using strategy design pattern"
-date:   2019-01-16 20:11:10 -0500
+date:   2019-01-17 20:11:10 -0500
 categories: java
-image: /assets/images/banners/no.jpg
+image: /assets/images/banners/generate-data-using-strategy-design-pat.jpg
-description: "Learn Graph Algorithms with examples."
-published: false
+description: "Generate random data of different types like numbers, strings, boolean, dates and characters.
+Implemented using strategy design pattern."
 ---

-We need data for testing applications and there are many libraries which will provide but in this article we are going to develop a Java class which will generate test data for us.
-This class will generate different types of data; number, boolean, character, string and dates.
-There are many ways to develop this class, I am going to use **strategy design pattern**.
+There are many libraries which generates data but in this article I am going to develop a simple Java class which will generate test data for us so we can understand how these libraries internally works.
+These libraries provide lot of functionality and options but here we develop a small and simple class with out much options.
+This class will generate different types of data like number, boolean, character, string and dates.
+There are many ways to develop this class here I am going to use **strategy design pattern**.

-Strategy design pattern helps us in current context because we are going to have different strategies to generate each type of data.
-For example code to generate numbers are different than strings.
+Strategy design pattern is correct fit in this context because we are going to have different strategies to generate each type of data.
+For example code to generate numbers are different than generating strings.
 Read this article to learn more about **[strategy design pattern]({{site.baseurl}}/strategy-design-pattern/)**.

 We need to define our interface before implementing our generators.
 Each generator will implement this interface so this helps us to access any generator using single interface type instead of having multiple different instance types.